 SALT LAKE CITY (ABC4) – Happy Tuesday, Utah!

-Stay ahead of all the winter weather with Utah’s Most Accurate Forecast on-air and online.
+Stay ahead of any weather changes coming our way with Utah’s Most Accurate Forecast on-air and online!
 We are There4You!